T7nirvana/Concurrent-BPlusTree/index.md

 1. A coarse-grained lock-based implementation that maintains a global lock for the entire tree.
 We can use a rw-lock(lock with shared and exclusive modes) to gain some level of concurrency.
 2. A fine-grained lock-based implementation that maintains locks for each node.
 Each request only holds lock when necessary and releases it immediately when traversing further down the tree.
 So ideally a read request should hold at most 2 locks at a given time and a write request can hold locks along the path depending on whether it may modify the nodes.
 3. A lock-free implementation that handles requests in batches.
-A batch of requests are assigned to worker threads who then work in phases: identifying dependencies and re-balancing requests, modifying leaf nodes, modifying internal nodes level by level.
+A batch of requests is assigned to worker threads who then work in phases: identifying dependencies and re-balancing requests, modifying leaf nodes, modifying internal nodes level by level.

 ### The Challenge
 The lock-free implementation would be the most challenging part of the project.
-Since the original requests are in a specific order and they may depend on each other, we have to distribute the requests to balance the workload and at the same time preserve that order within nodes.
+Since the original requests are in a specific order, and they may depend on each other, we have to distribute the requests to balance the workload and at the same time preserve that order within nodes.
 We also need multiple barriers while handling the batch of requests since we need to modify a level of the tree at a time.
 The tree structure inherently leads to ideal workers when handling upper levels of the tree.

 Another challenge is implementing sequential scans.
 In the fine-grained lock version, we have to handle it carefully to avoid deadlock since two requests may traverse leaf nodes in opposite directions(like “search key > 1” and “search key < 10”).
-In the lock-free version, we have to decide whether to let one worker do the entire scan or pass it to another worker when the scan exceeds its nodes boundary.
+In the lock-free version, we have to decide whether to let one worker do the entire scan or pass it to another worker when the scan exceeds its nodes' boundary.
 The first choice may lead to imbalance load and bad cache locality while the second choice may involve communication and computation overheads.

 We also want to evaluate the performance of each version in a reasonable way, so we need some benchmark that can really reflect the real world access patterns.
 Also, we may need to somehow simulate the latency from disk io as well.